 Note: For efficiency reasons, historical change indicators are only displayed for topologies with fifty or fewer resources.
-You can reduce (but not increase) this default by changing the Historical Change Threshold as described in "Defining global settings" on page 289.
+You can reduce (but not increase) this default by changing the Historical Change Threshold as described in "Defining advanced topology settings" on page 285.